jyoung105/cog-honeybee/README.md

 Run a prediction

-    cog predict -i image=@"" -i prompt="Help me write an advertisement for this."
+    cog predict -i image=@example.jpg -i prompt="Help me write an advertisement for this."